 Seidel & Naumann

 This Seidel & Naumann is also a vibrating shuttle machine.
 One of the many machines inspired by the Singer 127/128.
 These ” clones” were manufactured by different manufacturers in different countries and branded even more widely,

 This 1903 Winselmann Hera came with our Pfaff 30.
 It is a very close copy of the Singer 28.
 Of course the decals are different and the bobbin winder looks much like the high version on the later 128.

-This is another Winselmann marketed with the name of Eduard Rühl.
+This is another Winselmann marketed with the name of Eduard Rühl printed on the body.
 This machine was distributed by Eduard Rühl in Nuremberg.
 The machine was found in Nuremberg and acquired there by the previous owner who kept it for around 50 years before kindly giving us care of the machine.
-The bed is decorated with a picture of two birds.
+The bed is decorated with a pretty picture of two birds.